Contact Lenses Provided by an Optometrist in Columbus, GA

 Contact Lens Fitting

 The final portion of your exam for contact lenses is the fitting.
 You look into a machine that gathers information about the size of your eyes.
 This test determines the diameter of your eyes, which is the distance from one side of your pupil to the other.

 Getting Your Contacts

-Based on all the results of your examination, we'll give you a prescription for contacts that will allow you to see clearly and address certain eye issues.
+Based on all the results of your examination, we’ll give you a prescription for contacts that will allow you to see clearly and address certain eye issues.
 We have a stock of contacts in different prescriptions at our office.
-If we don't have yours, our optometrist in Columbus will have to order them, and you either pick them up or opt for home delivery.
+If we don’t have yours, will have to order them for you to pick them up when they arrive.